relaycorp/ddos-report/src/content/docs/index.md

 We'd very much appreciate any feedback from companies with vantage points on DDoS attacks, as well as security researchers.
-If we have misrepresented any information, or overlooked details relevant to app developers or operators, please share your thoughts on [our forum](https://github.com/relaycorp/ddos-report/discussions).
+If we've misrepresented anything, or overlooked details relevant to app developers or operators, please let us know on [our forum](https://github.com/relaycorp/ddos-report/discussions).